microsoft/testbase/Samples/Package/Functional/Calculator-MSTest-Sample/README.md

-# Calculator Functional Package
+# Calculator Functional Package (MSTest Test Cases)
 ## Calculator
 Calculator is a sample app which is being tested.
 Click [here](../../../../Sample-App-Src/Calculator) for details of Calculator.

-## Functional Test
+## MSTest Test Project
 This package sample includes one functional test project: [CLITest](./Tests).
-Command-line interface Tests is a sample test project that runs and validates basic command line scenarios on **Calculator** application.
+Command-line interface Tests is a sample test project that runs and validates basic command line scenarios on **Calculator** application, using MSTest framework.

 *A Functional test executes your uploaded test script(s) on your package.
 The scripts are run in the sequence you specified and a failure in a particular script will stop subsequent scripts from executing.*